marchdf/RepData_PeerAssessment1/PA1_template.md

 sumfdf <- summarise(groups,total=sum(filled.steps,na.rm=TRUE))
 ```

-Let's look at a histogram of this
+Let's look at a histogram of this dataframe where the missing values
+have been replaced.

 ```r
 ggplot(data=sumfdf, aes(total)) +